Mohammadimh76/Book_CEH-Certified-Ethical-Hacker-/README.md

 ## Chapter 3
 - ### Scanning and enumeration
-Scanning and enumeration are the first steps of hacking.
-After the scan, the enumeration phase begins, which involves identifying the names of computers, user accounts, and shared resources.
-Scanning and enumeration are discussed together because many hacking tools do both.<br>
+Scanning and enumeration are the first steps in hacking.
+After the scan, the enumeration phase begins, which involves identifying computers, user accounts, and shared resources.<br>Scanning and enumeration are discussed together because many hacking tools do both.<br>

 #### 🔹 Topics in this chapter include
 | <b>Chapter 3</b>  |   |   |